Robert J. Sodaro is an American born writer, editor, and digital graphic artist, who loves writing about comics, movies, and literature.

 Time to Earn the Merit Badges

-The two boys plan is to set up camp with Augie, then slip out after he has racked out and head back into town in order to join a big party that is going on at the school.
+The two boys' plan is to set up camp with Augie, then slip out after he has racked out and head back into town in order to join a big party that is going on at the school.
 Even though their scoutmaster doesn’t show up (he himself has succumbed to a zombie attack and is now wandering around the woods, unbeknownst to the boys).
-The two scouts do duck out, but not before they are caught by Augie leave the camping during the night to go to the party, who is upset, but is resigned to let them go to the party.
+The two scouts do duck out, but not before they are caught by Augie leaving the camping during the night to go to the party, who is upset, but is resigned to let them go to the party.
 However, when the boys drive through the town, they don’t see anyone and, on a whim, determine to visit the town’s local strip club as the bouncer isn’t at the front door.
 Once inside, they discover that the patrons have turned into zombies and well, want to eat them.
 They are rescued by Denise Russo (Dumont), who is bartender in the club.

-Here come the Zombies
+Here Come the Zombies

 Taking Care of Business

 It doesn’t take long for them to discover that the non-infected inhabitants have been evacuated and the military is prepping to bomb town to eradicate the pathogen’s infection.
 Once they are joined by Augie, they realize that it is up to them to rescue Carter’s sister Kendall (Halston Sage).
-Well it doesn’t take these Scouts long to muster up the gumption and rally their skill set in order to defeat the zombies and to rescue their friends (and do it in an enormously entertaining fashion.
+Well, it doesn’t take these Scouts long to muster up the gumption and rally their skill set in order to defeat the zombies and to rescue their friends (and do it in an enormously entertaining fashion.

 Building the Brand